Optimal Two-Step Prediction in Regression: Introduction

-where $Y\in\rn$ is the data, $X\in\R^{n\times p}$ the design matrix, $\beta\in\rp$ the regression vector, and $\epsilon\in \rn$ the random noise.
-We assume that the columns of the design matrix $X_1,\dots,X_p\in\rn$ have been standardized to have Euclidean norm $\|X_i\|_2=\sqrt n$, but otherwise allow for arbitrary correlations between the columns and noise distributions.
-We are mainly motivated by (but not limited to) high-dimensional settings with sparse regression vectors, where the number of parameters $p$ can rival or even exceed the number of samples $n$ and the active set $S:=\operatorname{supp}(\beta)=\{j:\beta_j\neq 0\}$ is small.
+where $Y\in\rn$ is the data, $X\in\R^{n\times p}$ the design matrix, $\poi\in\rp$ the regression vector, and $\noise\in \rn$ the random noise.
+For ease of exposition, we assume that the noise is Gaussian with unknown variance $\sigma^2$, that is $\noise\sim\mathcal N(0,\sigma^2)$.
+We assume that the columns of the design matrix $X_1,\dots,X_p\in\rn$ have been standardized to have Euclidean norm $\|X_j\|_2=\sqrt n$, but we otherwise allow for arbitrary correlations between the columns and noise distributions.
+We are mainly motivated by (but not limited to) high-dimensional settings with sparse regression vectors, where the number of parameters $p$ can rival or even exceed the number of samples $n$.
+We finally denote by $S:=\operatorname{supp}[\poi]:=\{j \in [p]:\poi_j\neq 0\}$ the true support, whose cardinality is usually smaller than $n$ and $p$ (where throughout the paper $[d]$ stands for the set $\{1,\dots,d\}$).

-The task is to minimize the prediction loss $\|X\be-X\beta\|_2^2$.
-To achieve this, we first reduce the dimensionality with a family of variable selection procedure parametrized by a tuning parameter, which yields a path of $r$ data-dependent active sets $\hat S^i\subset[1,\dots,p]$, $i\in[r]$.
-Possibilities for variable selection methods include Lasso, thresholded ridge regression, and many others.
-As there are only $2^p$ possible subsets, the number of sets under consideration $r$ is always finite.
-We then perform a least-squares refitting on the active sets $\hat S^i$, yielding the final two-step estimate